dowjcr/rooms/README.md

 ## Licence

-This project is licensed under the MIT License - see LICENSE.md for more details.
+This project is licensed under the MIT Licence - see LICENSE.md for more details.